burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 {}
  ```
 In C/C++, when you deal with pointers, for example, in a function mentioned above, it can be two possibilities:
-* Pointers `a` and `b` refer to the exact location in memory, at the start or during runtime.
+* Pointers `a` and `b` refer to the exact location in memory, at the start function execution or at some moment during runtime of function execution.
 It's legal for such a function signature.
-* But maybe pointers `a` and `b` never refer to the exact location.
+* But maybe pointers `a` and `b` never points or refer to the same location.

-Without any extra help, the compiler has serious problems deciding what the case is.
-And be default compiler assume (1) case.
-However, there is a way to specify pointers as `restrict (In C99)` via the following syntax:
+Without any extra help, the compiler has serious problems deciding what the case is is for function `f`.
+And by default compiler assume (1) case.

+However, in C99 there is a way to specify pointers as `restrict` via the following syntax:
  ```cpp
 void f(int* restrict a, int* restrict b)
 {}
  ```
 The C++ does not have such a keyword even up to C++20, but toolchains typically provide C++ extension via the `__restrict`  extension.

 The essence of `restrict` is described in [2,p.94], and here we repeat it shortly.
 Restrict means that within the scope in which such a pointer is defined, the pointers are the only way to access the object where the pointer is pointed.
-For functions parameters in the form of pointers with `restrict,` it means that within the function scope, pointers `a` and `b` always point to different memory locations.
-An essential aspect of the `restrict` pointer is that due to [2,p.95] and the formal definition of `restrict` from C99, it would have an effect if the use of pointed objects as LValues, i.e., memory in pointers are pointed is used for the write.
+For functions parameters in the form of pointers with `restrict,` means that within the function scope, pointers `a` and `b` always point to different memory locations.
+An essential aspect of the `restrict` pointer is that due to [2,p.95] and the formal definition of `restrict` from C99, it would have an effect if the use of pointed objects as LValues, i.e., memory in pointers are pointed is used for the *write*.

 In the case of using objects by `RValue,` the restriction does not impose any semantic restriction of memory not overlapping where pointed objects are located.

 # Lambda Functions